-Build Your Business By Giving Free Workshops
+How to Build Your Business with Free Workshops

 Find out why giving free workshops is a smart, affordable solution to market your business and establish your credibility.
 Then follow this step-by-step guide to plan your next workshop.

 Show the public that you have the know-how to meet their needs.

 For freelancers, entrepreneurs and consultants who want to build their business, offering free, fun and informative workshops are a great way to attract new clients.
 Learn the basic steps in planning and delivering a high-quality, value-added seminar to meet new clients and promote your business or consulting services.

 Free workshops are a great way to build your business.

 Small business owners, freelancers and consultants are starting to recognize the value in hosting free seminars to expand their client base, build their business and establish themselves as topical experts in a specific niche market.

 Just as article marketing, webinars and blogging are effective ways to establish yourself as an expert in your field, so too can hosting free workshops and social events.

 Don’t sit at home behind the computer while other entrepreneurs and freelancers are out and about socializing, building their networks and demonstrating their expertise in your niche market.